 We read that Millennials and Generation Z consume video voraciously.
-Some speculate that we’re embarking on the beginning of the end of message delivery via the written word, although Neil Patel, whom I interviewed this year, isn’t so sure.
+Some speculate that we’re embarking on the beginning of the end of message delivery via the written word.
+But Neil Patel, whom I interviewed this year, isn’t so sure.
 As a journalist and a Millennial, what are your thoughts on this debate?

 I think there will always be a place for written content.
-Practically speaking, it is not appropriate to watch video in every context — and younger generations are consuming content on their phones in almost every context.
+Practically speaking, it’s not appropriate to watch video in every context.
+And younger generations are consuming content on their phones in almost every context.

-So, naturally, there will be moments when they would prefer to read a story instead of watching one — either for more information or because, for example, they’re at work and don’t want their boss to catch them watching a video.
+So, naturally, there will be moments when they would prefer to read a story instead of watching one.
+It’s either for more information or because, for example, they’re at work and don’t want their boss to catch them watching a video.

-Video is big right now because Facebook is rewarding it handsomely, but is this because there is a great demand for it or because it’s more advantageous to Facebook to have people stay on their platform and watch a video rather than click through a link to someone else’s website?
+Video is big right now because Facebook is rewarding it handsomely.
+But is this because there’s demand for it or because it’s advantageous to Facebook to have people stay on its platform and watch a video rather than click through to another website?

 How to engage young people